-Celebrate Valentine’s Day on 14 February 2016, at the James Hall Museum of Transport, Pioneers Park, Rosettenville Road, La Rochelle, Johannesburg.
+Celebrate International Museum Day on Sunday, the 22nd of May 2016, at the James Hall Museum of Transport, Pioneers Park, Rosettenville Road, La Rochelle, Johannesburg.

-The boiler certificate of Texas Jack, The Museum's Sentinel steam tractor, has been renewed and it will be in steam for the first time in many years.
+The boiler certificate of Texas Jack, the Museum's Sentinel steam tractor, has been renewed and it will be in steam.

 Entrance is free.